 This is a very important skill to master if you ever want to take up a management role and your employers might value it.

-In order to juggle a full schedule, every moment of your day needs to be planned.
-Having said that, you also need to remember to plan in time to spend with your family and friends, time to eat, time to exercise or other things that are important to you.
+To juggle a full schedule, every moment of your day needs to be planned.
+Having said that, you also need to remember to plan in time to spend with your family and friends, time to eat, time to exercise, or other things that are important to you.

-Planning leisure might sound counter-intuitive, but it’s necessary for everything to work out.
-You also need to plan in catch up time every day or schedule in time to deal with the unexpected.
+Planning leisure might sound counter-intuitive, but everything must work out.
+You also need to plan to catch up time every day or schedule in time to deal with the unexpected.

 You may not be able to take a full day off or even have several hours a day for leisure activities, so it’s important to try and combine leisure activities with other activities.